 This is what she saw.
 A fine, high-ceilinged drawing room with flaking lemon coloured plaster.
 (She thought: ‘ “Lemon Peel” - wasn’t that the title of an unwritten sketch by Chekhov?’
 It was.)
 There was a large copper samovar on the sidetable and a framed photograph of Osip Mandelstam.
 A frayed electrical flex holding a shaded bulb was suspended from the ceiling’s crumbling plaster rose.

 Sub rosa, in front of the vast library stacks which formed the far wall, a half circle of ill-assorted chairs had been drawn up to face the window.
 A row of émigrés with expectant faces drank tea from unmatched china teacups which appeared to be the only items they’d saved from their country houses before their decadent burzhuaznyi drawing rooms were converted by the Bolsheviks into grain stores.
+There was much laughter and clapping when an actor wearing side-whiskers and an old, worn frock coat darted between the chairs and stood before the window.

 ‘A monologue in one act by Anton Pav’lich Chekhov,’ he announced in a heavily accented, corncrake rasp.
 There was scattered applause.
 The mock lecture commenced.